rsheftel/raccoon/docs/index.rst

 =====================
 Overview
 --------
-Raccoon is a lightweight DataFrame implementation inspired by the phenomenal Pandas package for the one use case where Pandas is known to be sub-optimal: DataFrames that grow in size by rows frequently in the code.
+Raccoon is a lightweight DataFrame and Series implementation inspired by the phenomenal Pandas package for the one use case where Pandas is known to be sub-optimal: DataFrames and Series that grow in size by rows frequently in the code.
 A simple speed comparison is below in the contents.

 Source location
 ~~~~~~~~~~~~~~~